Canon 800D vs Sony NEX-7

 It is notable that the 800D offers wifi support, while the NEX-7 does not.
 Wifi can be a very convenient means to transfer image data to an off-camera location.

-The 800D is a recent model that features in the current product line-up of Canon.
-In contrast, the NEX-7 has been discontinued (but it can be found pre-owned on eBay).
-There has not been a direct replacement model for the NEX-7 from Sony.
+Both the 800D and the NEX-7 have been discontinued, but can regularly be found used on eBay.
+The 800D was replaced by the Canon 850D, while the NEX-7 does not have a direct successor.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Sony websites.

 So how do things add up?
 Is the Canon 800D better than the Sony NEX-7 or vice versa?
 The listing below highlights the relative strengths of the two models.